 - The marriage certificate, if relevant

-- Evidence of parents’ (or parent’s) U.S. citizenship — this may be a U.S. passport, birth certificate, CRBA, naturalization certificate or any other document approved by the U.S. consul
+- Evidence of parents’ (or parent’s) U.S. citizenship — this may be a U.S. passport, birth certificate, CRBA, naturalization certificate or other documents approved by the U.S. consul

 - Evidence that, prior to the birth of the child, the parent or parents were physically present in the United States — this may include utility bills, proof of rental payments, employment records or any other official documents showing that you were in the United States (or traveling with the U.S. government) during the period in question